OpenTechSchool-Brussels/data-visualisation-with-processing/Text-books-and-streams.markdown

 Even better : stream (for next episode...)

 ## b) Books
  Getting books from project Guntenberg (and DNA).
+(Better downloading it than taking it form the web straight from application)
  Parsing lines.

  Same than previously can be done.